Vieques, Puerto Rico: Pre-Columbian history

-Archaeological evidence suggests that Vieques was first inhabited by ancient Indigenous peoples of the Americas who traveled mostly from South America perhaps between 3000 BCE and 2000 BCE.
+Archaeological evidence suggests that Vieques was first inhabited by ancient Indigenous peoples of the Americas who traveled mostly from South America perhaps between 3000 and 2000 BCE.
 Estimates of these prehistoric dates of inhabitation vary widely.
 These tribes had a Stone Age culture and were probably fishermen and hunter-gatherers.

 Excavations at the Puerto Ferro site by Luis Chanlatte and Yvonne Narganes uncovered a fragmented human skeleton in a large hearth area.
 Radiocarbon dating of shells found in the hearth indicate a burial date of c.
 1900 BCE.
-This skeleton, popularly known as El Hombre de Puerto Ferro, was buried at the center of a group of large boulders near Vieques's south-central coast, approximately one kilometer northwest of the Bioluminescent Bay.
+This skeleton, popularly known as El Hombre de Puerto Ferro, was buried at the center of a group of large boulders near Vieques's south-central coast, approximately one kilometer northwest of Bioluminescent Bay.
 Linear arrays of smaller stones radiating from the central boulders are apparent at the site today, but their age and reason for placement are unknown.

-Further waves of settlement by Native Americans followed over many centuries.
-The Arawak-speaking Saladoid (or Igneri) people, thought to have originated in modern-day Venezuela, arrived in the region perhaps around 200 BC (estimates vary).
+Further waves of settlement by Indigeous peoples followed over many centuries.
+The Arawakan-speaking Saladoid (or Igneri) people, thought to have originated in modern-day Venezuela, arrived in the region around 200 BCE (estimates vary).
 These tribes, noted for their pottery, stone carving, and other artifacts, eventually merged with groups from Hispaniola and Cuba to form what is now called the Taíno culture.
-This culture flourished in the region from around 1000 AD until the arrival of Europeans in the late 15th century.
+This culture flourished in the region from around 1000 CE until the arrival of Europeans in the late 15th century.